 The Norman Conquest (1066)

-In 1066 Edward the Confessor, Anglo-Saxon king, died.
-As he had no son, his brother-in-law, Harold became the king.
-However, the Duke of Normandy, later known as William the Conqueror, also claimed the throne.
-In 1066 he beat King Harold at the Battle of Hastings.
-Harold was killed and William the Conqueror became king.
-The conquest had far-reaching consequences for England.
-The relations with Scandinavia were cut and it came under French cultural influence.
+In 1066, Edward the Confessor, the Anglo-Saxon king, died.
+As he had no son, his brother-in-law Harold became king.
+However, the Duke of Normandy, known as William the Conqueror, also claimed the throne.
+In 1066, he defeated King Harold at the Battle of Hastings.
+Harold was killed, and William became king.
+The conquest had far-reaching consequences for England, cutting ties with Scandinavia and bringing French cultural influence.

 Henry VIII

-He was famous for his 6 wives.
-He wanted to divorce with his first wife – Catharine of Argon – because they did not have a son, only a daughter Mary (known as Bloody Mary), but he did not get the Pope’s permission.
-Henry established his own Church – the Church of England – in 1532.
-He became the head of the Church so he could divorce.
-Then he married Anne Boleyn.
-They also had only a daughter – Elizabeth.
-Anne Boleyn was executed for adultery.
-Henry and his third wife had a son – Edward.
-His wife died soon.
-Then he married his fourth wife but he divorced with her because he did not like her.
-His fifth wife was also executed for adultery.
-His 6th wife widowed, Henry died.
-He dissolved monasteries and took their property.
-His only son Edward became the king, but he soon died.
+Henry VIII was famous for his six wives.
+He wanted to divorce his first wife, Catharine of Aragon, because they had no son, only a daughter, Mary (known as Bloody Mary).
+He could not get the Pope’s permission, so he established his own Church of England in 1532 and became its head to obtain a divorce.
+He married Anne Boleyn, but they also had only a daughter, Elizabeth.
+Anne was executed for adultery.
+Henry’s third wife bore him a son, Edward, but she died soon after.
+He divorced his fourth wife because he did not like her, and his fifth wife was executed for adultery.
+His sixth wife outlived him.
+Henry dissolved monasteries and took their property.
+His only son, Edward, became king but died soon after.

 Elizabeth I